apiato/apiato/docs/_docs/components/languages.md

 ### Usage

-Nothing much to show here, here's how you use translated string:
+Nothing much to show here, here's how you use translated strings:

 ```php